haizerdev/impact-analysis-gradle-plugin/README.md

         └───────────────┘
 ```

-## Testing
+## Development

+### Running Tests

-The plugin is covered with unit and integration tests:
+The plugin has comprehensive test coverage.
+To run tests:

 ```bash
 # Run tests